WiFi (802.11) KRACK Attacks

 https://www.krackattacks.com/

 Most vendors have created updates that remediate the ability to be impacted by KRACK attacks.
 While AIRSHIELD cannot directly identify the installed operating system versions of every device it does look for signs of a potentially vulnerable device.
-This method monitors the 802.11 frames and looking for repeated message 3 of the 4-way handshake.
+Our detection method monitors the 802.11 frames and looking for repeated message 3 of the 4-way handshake.

 From the researchers: